tomjoht/documentation-theme-jekyll/pages/en/canairio_bike.md

 ## Overview

 CanAirIO Bike try to motivate collaboration from cyclists or people that use it to have mobile tracks of air quality.
-We have two new device versions, CanAirIO bike with PM2.5 sensors (Sensirion SPS30) and CanAirIO CO2 (Sensirion SCD30), the latter for sensing the right ventilation in indoors to reduce COVID-19 risk.
+We have two new device versions, CanAirIO bike with PM2.5 sensors (Sensirion SPS30) and [CanAirIO CO2](https://canair.io/docs/canairio_co2.html) (Sensirion SCD30), the latter for sensing the right ventilation in indoors or into the public transportation to reduce COVID-19 risk.

 Also CanAirIO firmware supports [more sensors](https://github.com/kike-canaries/canairio_sensorlib#readme) if you want make a different variant.

 ## Features